- National Security

 Dr. Walker earned his Ph.D. in Politics and Public Policy with a specialization on international relations and security studies at Princeton University.
 He holds a Master’s degree in International Relations from Yale University, a Bachelor’s degree from the University of Richmond and speaks both Japanese and Turkish fluently.

 - Cybersecurity & Intelligence

-Candace Yu is a Truman National Security Project Fellow and a technology strategist who focuses on Internet security and openness issues.
+Candace Yu is a Fellow at the Truman National Security Project and a technology strategist who focuses on Internet security and openness issues.
 She specializes in building strategic partnerships for early stage organizations.
 Presently, she advises Impermium, a cybersecurity start-up.

 Before moving to Silicon Valley, Yu created international alliances promoting cyberspace stability for the United States Department of Defense.
 As the Special Assistant for Cyber Policy in the Office of the Secretary of Defense, she led strategy and partnership development for international cybersecurity issues.
 She established key cross-sector partnerships with foreign defense and military organizations, the telecommunications industry, as well as regulatory agencies.

 Yu possesses insight into the nuances of federal policy-making, the legislative process, and the political landscape.
 Her leadership and contributions include: selecting political appointees on behalf of the White House, drafting landmark federal elections administration legislation at the U.S. Senate, and implementing paid media and polling strategies for the 2008 Obama for America presidential campaign.
 Yu has been featured in numerous publications, including the New York Times.

 Yu earned a Master’s degree in Public Policy from the Harvard Kennedy School, where she studied international security policy and completed thesis research on counterterrorism strategies for the United Kingdom government.
 She earned an A.B. degree in Urban Studies with a concentration in Political Science from Barnard College, Columbia University.